-There is growth capacity for nearly 200,000 housing units in Metropolitan Cities, followed by capacity for roughly 116,000 housing units in Core Cities.
-These two VISION 2050 geographies make up 80% of urban housing unit capacity in King County.
-The remaining 20% of capacity found in HCT Communities, with capacity for just over 50,000 housing units; Cities & Towns, with capacity for over 22,000 housing units; and the Urban Unincorporated areas, with capacity for nearly 6,000 housing units.
+There is growth capacity for nearly 200,000 housing units in Metropolitan Cities, followed by capacity for roughly 128,000 housing units in Core Cities.
+These two VISION 2050 geographies make up about 80% of urban housing unit capacity in King County.
+The remaining 20% of capacity found in HCT Communities, with capacity for just under 50,000 housing units; Cities & Towns, with capacity for nearly 23,000 housing units; and the Urban Unincorporated areas, with capacity for nearly 7,400 housing units.

-Exhibit 29 shows the percent breakdown of housing unit capacity by assumed density level.
-Countywide, over three-quarters of urban housing capacity (266,000 units) is in High density zones (see also Exhibit 28).
-Almost all of the housing capacity in Metropolitan Cities is in High density zones, and in Core Cities and HCT Communities, the majority of capacity is in High and Medium-High density zones.
+Exhibit 37 shows the percent breakdown of housing unit capacity by assumed density level.
+Countywide, 71% of urban housing capacity (nearly 257,000 units) is in High density zones (see also Exhibit 36).
+Almost all the housing capacity in Metropolitan Cities is in High density zones, and in Core Cities and HCT Communities, most of the capacity is in High and Medium-High density zones.
 Cities & Towns and Urban Unincorporated areas have a much greater share of capacity in Low and Very Low density zones.

-Exhibit 29.
+Exhibit 37.
 Percent of Non-Pipeline Housing Unit Capacity by Assumed Density